 Just imagine soaking in the Tuscan countryside, sipping and sampling delicious traditional wines … It sounds like time well spent to us.

 Tip: Even though we don’t travel with them (heavy and bulky), guidebooks can be a great investment.
 They are super useful while you’re planning your itinerary and a great way to bone up on what you’re going to see.
 Plus, they offer lots of in-depth information and tips in a concise format.
-Some people tear out the relevant pages and bring them along for easy reference on-the-fly.
-Find a list of Florence travel guides here.
+Some people tear out the relevant pages and bring them along for easy reference on-the-fly. https://amzn.to/3hUbF1WFind a good Florence travel guide here.

 Final words about our 2 days in Florence